vmware/captive-web-view/documentation/reference.md

     See for example:
     [https://developer.apple.com/forums/thread/661706](https://developer.apple.com/forums/thread/661706)

-    The bug appears to be fixed in Xcode 12.2 beta 3, at time of writing.
-There is a workaround to add the files as a group instead of as a folder reference.
+    There was a workaround to add the files as a group instead of as a folder reference.
+However, the bug is fixed in 12.2 Xcode.

+-   The Package.swift file must be in the root of the repository.

+    It's possible to edit this file:

+        swiftpm/xcode/package.xcworkspace/contents.xcworkspacedata

+    A sub-directory can be specified, like forApple/captive-web-view , but it only works in this repository.

+    If the package file isn't at the root, then a project that attempts to include the package as a remote will fail with this error:

+        https://github.com/vmware/captive-web-view has no Package.swift manifest

+    This means that all the other package pieces, like the Source/ and Tests/ directories, also have be in the root of the repository.

 # Headless Web View
 See the separate [headless.md](headless.md) file for details.